greenina/TWIX/reports/DP4.md

 We just searched for a few reports of green consumption to concentrate on the core problem and to find out what the users really hesitate about the green consumption.
 While reading them, we found out that the consumer knowledge is one of the most important motivation on buying eco-friednly products<sup>[[1]](#footnote_1)</sup>.
 We kept considering about the form of mainpage between the page of online shopping mall style and the page with companion, but each one had its own painpoint.
 So we came out with a new idea based on the reasearch, which is to make the users to realize that there are a lot of eco-friendly products in daily life.

-Through this task, the users realize the existence of various kinds of green products in daily life.
+Through this task, the users would realize the existence of various kinds of green products in daily life.
 We expect this progress can keep users from hesitated consumption of the users which caused by not knowing eco-friendly products.
 Also, by knowing these informations, they could have more chances to think about eco-friendly factors in real daily life.

 <br>